AdobeDocs/commerce-merchant-services.en/help/landing/catalog-sync.md

 Adobe Commerce and Magento Open Source use indexers to compile catalog data into tables.
 The process is automatically triggered by [events](https://experienceleague.adobe.com/docs/commerce-admin/systems/tools/index-management.html#events-that-trigger-full-reindexing) such as a change to a product price or inventory level.

-Catalog sync exports product data from the [!DNL Adobe Commerce] instance to [!DNL Commerce Service] on an ongoing basis to keep the services up to date.
-For example, [[!DNL Product Recommendations]](/help/product-recommendations/overview.md) needs current catalog information to accurately return recommendations with correct names, pricing, and availability.
-You can use the _Catalog Sync_ dashboard to observe and manage the synchronization process or the [command-line interface](#resynccmdline) to trigger catalog sync and reindex product data for consumption by [!DNL Commerce Services].
+The Catalog Sync service moves product data from an [!DNL Adobe Commerce] instance to the [!DNL Commerce Services] platform on an ongoing basis to keep the services up to date.
+For example, [[!DNL Product Recommendations]](/help/product-recommendations/overview.md) requires current catalog information to accurately return recommendations with correct names, pricing, and availability.
+Use the _Catalog Sync_ dashboard to observe and manage the synchronization process or the [command-line interface](#resynccmdline) to trigger a catalog sync and to reindex product data for consumption by [!DNL Commerce Services].

 >[!NOTE]
 >